HLK's Doctoral Students' Organisation

 Spring Term 2022

-We will meet the first wednesday every month 9:30-10:30am (with consideration of the pandeic we will meet digitally until further notice).
+We will meet the first Wednesday every month 9:30-10:30am (with consideration of the pandemic we will meet digitally until further notice).
 A meeting link is sent out via outlook.
 If you have not received a link please contact us.

 Bookcircle The popular bookcircle is back!
 For more info see Teams

 Writing Retreat is planned for the beginning of September in week 36.

 Afterwork /Doctoral Dinners are on-going events.
 Watch your email for the next event or why not suggest a date?

 We hope in the future to have more activities during the term.
 We follow JU guidelines in regards to the pandemic situation.

 Please contact one of the doctoral student representatives linked below for for further information or suggestions regarding activities.

 HLK's doctoral student organisation has started their own podcast!
 Below you can listen to the first exciting episode with Karen Ann, Josefin, and Jens.